NIH-CARD/wf_single_cell_longread/README.md

 <a id="1"></a>
 #### Pull or copy the files from this repo.

 Choose a good location on Biowulf to run this workflow.
 Make sure there are plenty of GB of space.
 You can check on the Biowulf Dashboard at hpc.nih.gov.
 You will need a copy of this repo for each file you wish to process.
 Each much be placed in a separate folder.
+It is also acceptable to copy the nextflow.config file and runscript.sh file separately in each new folder.

 ```
 git clone this_repo